firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 This file tracks hardware configurations that you can deploy as simulated nodes in FireSim.
 Each such configuration contains a name for easy reference in higher-level configurations, defined in the section header, an handle to a bitstream (i.e. an AGFI or ``xclbin`` path), which represents the
-FPGA image, a custom runtime config, if one is needed, and a deploy quadruplet override if one is necessary.
+FPGA image, a custom runtime config, if one is needed, and a deploy quintuplet override if one is necessary.

 When you build a new bitstream, you should put the default version of it in this